 Overcoming Challenges and Looking Ahead

 Despite its many advantages, the shift to digital identity verification is not without challenges.
 Legacy systems, integration complexities, and initial implementation costs can slow adoption.
-Additionally, there is often a learning curve for users who must adjust to new technologies.
+Additionally, there is often a learning curve for users who must adjust to new technologies, which can delay full-scale implementation.

 One effective strategy has been to implement digital verification in phases.
 Businesses might start with less critical applications—such as customer onboarding—and gradually extend these systems to other areas as users become more comfortable.
-This phased approach not only minimizes risk but also allows companies to fine-tune processes based on real-world feedback.
+This phased approach not only minimizes risk but also allows companies to fine-tune processes based on real-world feedback, ensuring that the transition is smooth and effective.

 Integration Strategies and Best Practices